chasebell22/VisionTrackr/README.md

-# VisionTrackr
+# VisionTracker

-VisionTrackr is a full-stack web application that helps users define their core values, mission, purpose, and layered visions (10-year, 3-year, 1-year), as well as set quarterly goals and daily tasks.
+VisionTracker is a full-stack web application that helps users define their core values, mission, purpose, and layered visions (10-year, 3-year, 1-year), as well as set quarterly goals and daily tasks.
 It features progress tracking, gamification, and a modern, bold design targeting young men.

 ## Project Overview